CovetED Presents the Ultimate Guide for Milan Design Week 2019 ⇒ Every year, Milan gets a lustrous touch courtesy of...

 “The piece I identify with the most is the Relax armchair.
 I like finding the most suitable material for each project.
 Working on technologically developed materials using craft techniques, or using an industrial process on a material from the past.”

 Some of her products are exposed in the permanent collection of Moma in New York and other international museums.
-Urquiola has won several international prices and awards, amongst others the medalla de oro al mérito en las Bellas Artes 2010 awarded by the Spanish government (2011) and the A&W magazine nomination as designer of the year 2012.
+Urquiola has won several international prizes and awards, amongst others the Medalla de Oro al mérito en las Bellas Artes 2010 awarded by the Spanish government (2011) and the A&W magazine nomination as the designer of the year 2012.